testerslol123/Pokerbot/README.md

 7. Set "Automatic Resizing" to "OFF" and save changes

 ![Step 4 settings](/src/img/readme/settings4.jpg)

 8. Set "Window Size" to "Large" or "Medium" (note that if you want to use medium window size, you must edit the settings.txt file, see: [Bot settings](#4-bot-settings))

 # 3. Starting the bot
 1. Download the zipfile and extract it
 2. Open the settings.txt and change the runtime (edit the line that says "runtime=60", change 60 to the amount of minutes you want the bot to run).
+If you are using medium window settings, change the line "medium=0" to "medium=1".
 I recommend leaving the other settings alone. (see: [Bot settings](#4-bot-settings) ).
 3.
 * Windows: Run the "Pokerbot.bat" file (if you get an error here, make sure you have the latest version of java installed https://java.com/en/download/).
 A cmd window will open.
 The bot will show you the current settings and start loading assets.
 * Linux: open a console.
 Type "java -version", the version should be 1.8.* (* is any number) or 1.9.*, if you get an error or your java is outdated, search in google how to update/download java for your system.<br />